 Peach County also participates in the NIFRS national reporting system.
 Peach County was one of the original departments in Georgia to implement this reporting system.
 All of the fire department's reports, records and information are computerized.
 The PCFD training division is also completely computerized and was updated in 2005 with the latest NFPA and IFSTA training materials.

-The fire department operates six stations in the county under the direction of a full time chief, a full time assistant fire chief, a full time training captain, a full time administrative assistant and four part-time district chiefs.
-The department is further staffed with eight full time and 60 volunteer firefighters.
+The Peach County Fire Department operates six Stations in the county under the direction of a full time Fire Chief, a full time Assistant Fire Chief, a full time training Captain, a full time Administrative Assistant and Volunteer District Chiefs.
+The department is further staffed with eight full time and 60 Volunteer Firefighters.

 Stations 1 and 3 are manned 24 hours a day, seven days a week and the other stations are manned Monday through Friday from 8 a.m. until 5 p.m.
 Each Station is equipped with at least one engine and a minimum of one tanker/service truck.

 Peach County constructed a new 80x140 five-bay station in 2006 to replace the original Station 1 building built in 1978 in Powersville.
 The old building was a two-bay station built as a combination fire station/voting precinct.
 The new station is approximately one-eighth of a mile north of the old station on Peach Parkway (Hwy.
 49).
-The old station was 1,600 square feet and the new facility is an 11,200 square foot station with f 80' drive through bays.
+The old station was 1,600 square feet and the new facility is an 11,200 square foot station with five 80-foot drive through bays and full living quarters.

 Stations are located as follows:

 - Station 2: 60 South Park Road, Fort Valley

 - Station 3: 195 Willow Lake Rd., Fort Valley